-To celebrate Pride Month, diversity, and inclusivity, we wanted to provide teachers with valuable information that they can use now and in the long term—when class is back in session—to foster safe and welcoming learning environments for LGBTQ students.
+To celebrate Pride Month, diversity, and inclusivity, we wanted to provide teachers with valuable information that they can use now and in the long term to foster safe and welcoming learning environments for LGBTQ students.

 Teachers should strive to make their classrooms—whether in person or virtual—fun, safe, and inviting for all students.
 Unfortunately, sometimes our most vulnerable students are forgotten, whether intentionally or not.
 Providing LGBTQ* (lesbian, gay, bisexual, transgender, queer/questioning*) students with representative curricula, supportive staff and school policies, and affirming spaces can have positive effects, enabling them to feel a greater sense of belonging to their school community and be less likely to face discrimination and victimization, according to a recent GLSEN school climate survey.